input-output-hk/decentralized-software-updates/README.md

-A paper constructing proof-of-work sidechains using Non-Interactive Proofs of Proof-of-Work.
+A paper about decentralized software updates for blockchain systems.